STIXProject/stix-validator/README.md

-# STIX Document Validator (sdv) BETA
+# STIX Document Validator (sdv)
 A python tool used to validate STIX v1.1 instance documents.
-For more information about the Structured Thread Information eXpression, see http://stix.mitre.org.
+For more information about the Structured Threat Information eXpression, see http://stix.mitre.org.

 ## Dependencies
 The STIX Document Validator has the following dependencies: